-Transport - see also separate Minibus Policy
+Transport - see also separate Minibus Policy - N/A to Outwood Academy Shafton

-The Facilities Manager is responsible for arranging the annual maintenance and MOT of the minibus/es.
+The Business Manager is responsible for arranging the annual maintenance and MOT of the minibus/es.
 S/he is also responsible for ensuring that the buses are clean and in good condition at all times.